 There is one caveat: the park must still have availability, which in our experience is usually not a problem.
 To check availability, you can check the My Disney Experience app or you can call 407-560-5000.

-With a park hopper, you can visit as many parks as you’d like.
-If timed correctly, you can maximize and fully utilize all your time in a given day.
+With a park hopper, you can visit as many parks as you’d like and if timed correctly, you can maximize and fully utilize all your time in a given day.

 Should You Buy It?

 The only way we’d recommend getting a 1-Day Park Hopper is IF you plan your day smartly.
 This can be very advantageous if done properly and, for the additional cost, you’ll have the option to see more with a park hopper.

 For instance, if the park you are entering in the morning opens at 8:00 am but closes earlier in the evening, you can visit another one of the parks later in the day to give you additional total time in the parks.

 Or maybe there’s a particular park where you REALLY want to see the nighttime entertainment.
 Maybe it’s a fireworks show, and having the option to enter that park in the evening is certainly a perfect way to end a nice long day in the parks.

 We also recommend a 1-Day Park Hopper ticket to people that want to see as much as possible in the parks in a day.
 If you want to see some of the highlights of multiple parks, as opposed to just one park, then you’ll need a 1-Day Park Hopper.